frischerZucker/jOeS/README.md

 - NASM
 - `qemu-system-x86_64`

-If you are using a Linux Distro that uses `apt` as package manager, you can run check for missing dependencies and install them by running:
+If you are using a Linux Distro that uses `apt` as package manager, you can check for missing dependencies and install them by running:
 ``` bash
 ./tools/check-dependencies.sh
 ```